IndrajeetPatil/statsExpressions/README.md

 [`ggstatsplot`](https://indrajeetpatil.github.io/ggstatsplot/) package,
 which combines `ggplot2` visualizations with expressions containing results from statistical tests. `statsExpressions` contains all functions needed to create these expressions.
-It can additionally return dataframes with these results, which also make these functions a more pipe-friendly way to do statistical analysis.
+It return dataframes with rich details from inferential statistics.
+This also make these functions a more pipe-friendly way to execute some common statistical tests.

 # Installation